XMODERLIVESMP/Custom-vanilla-Recipes/README.md

 Another Fucking Open Source
 MC DATAPACK

-this mod is made to craft uncraftable things go to
+this datapack is made to craft uncraftable things go to Releases to see what can you craft with this datapack